dantonik/knowledge-hub/docs/appendix/misc/science/math/geometry/overview.md

 - things that are equal to the same thing are also equal to another A = B  C = B  A = C
 - if equals be added to equals, the wholes are equal
+- if equals be subtracted from equals, the remainders are equals
+- things which coincide with one another, equal one another
+- the whole is greater than the part